|Offered:||Every other Fall, odd years|

 About the Program Leader: Nikolaus Loening - “I’m a professor in the chemistry department.
 I teach a variety of courses, including general, physical, and analytical chemistry as well as some of our biochemistry courses.
 Before coming to the college, I worked as a post-doctoral research fellow with Bob Griffin at MIT and before that I was at the University of Cambridge where I worked on my PhD thesis under James Keeler.
 I spent the 2006-2007 academic year on a research sabbatical at the Medical Research Council - Laboratory of Molecular Biology in Cambridge, UK, where I worked on determining protein structures using NMR spectroscopy.
 More recently, I spent the 2010-2011 academic year on a research sabbatical in Berlin, Germany, working at the Leibniz Institute for Molecular Pharmacology, and Spring 2012 in Australia leading a Lewis & Clark Overseas Program.
 More recently, I spent the 2010-2011 academic year on a research sabbatical in Berlin, Germany, working at the Leibniz Institute für Molekulare Pharmakologie, in Australia in Spring 2012 leading a Lewis & Clark College Overseas Program, and in Berlin in Fall 2015 leading another Lewis & Clark College Overseas Program.”

 Requirements Fulfilled: IS 260 and IS 261 fulfill the 8-credit International Studies general education requirement.
-IS 262 (20th Century Art and Architecture) fulfills the Creative Arts general education requirement.
+IS 262 fulfills the 4-credit Creative Arts general education requirement.
+CHEM 310 or CHEM 330 may be applied to CHEM major.

 Curriculum: The academic program takes place at the IES Berlin Study Center.
 All courses are taught in English.
 Students will not be able to earn German Language credit on this program.